No. You can cancel your subscription at any time.

 The Discrimination chapter explains the laws governing discrimination in the workplace and exactly what you must do to comply with them.

-To comply with your work health and safety obligations, you should have a health and wellbeing program in place to assist your workers with the following health and welfare issues:
+To comply with your work health and safety obligations, you should have a health and wellbeing program in place to assist your workers with:

 In the Health and Wellbeing Programs chapter we show you how to plan, design, implement and evaluate strategies and activities to improve your workers’ health and wellbeing.